Register of New Zealand

 WATSON, Sr Helen Stewart B.H.Sc.
 Mrs Spoor

-Interested in Busy Bees; taught in Chr educ classes till a few mths before death.
+Interested in Busy Bees; taught in Christian education classes till a few months before death.

 Daughter of Rev Alexander Watson.